arastogi1111/Columbia-GCal-AI-Agent/README.md

-# Columbia-GCal-SSOL-AI-Agent
+# Columbia-GCal-AI-Agent

-Columbia-GCal-SSOL-AI-Agent is a chrome extension that allows you to add courses in your SSOL wishlist as events to Google Calendar.
+Columbia-GCal-AI-Agent is a chrome extension that allows you to add courses in your SSOL wishlist as events to Google Calendar.
 **This tool can also function easily for converting ANY text that has an Event to a Google calendar event.**

 ### Did you know that you can just go sit in any class you want at Columbia, for FREE?